 “Let both the wheat and the weeds grow together until the harvest, which works if someone is planting and attending to the wheat”.

 A word of knowledge from God is a spiritual gift.
-This one was a direct reference to a parable that Jesus told the crowd and later explained in private to His disciples.
+This one was a direct reference to a parable that Jesus had told a crowd and later explained privately to His disciples.

-Jesus told this right after the Parable of the Sower, which described the fulfillment of the Isaiah 6 prophecy on why so many hearts end up rejecting God’s message of grace and love.
-The upside of the Parable of the Sower is that there is a subset of people that will hear God’s message, and like a fruitful field, will produce a harvest of souls for the coming kingdom of God.
+Jesus told this parable right after the Parable of the Sower, which described the fulfillment of the Isaiah’s prophecy on why so many hearts would end up rejecting God’s message of grace and love.
+The upside of the Parable of the Sower is that there is a subset of people who will hear God’s message, receive it, and like a fruitful field, will produce many blessings and draw a harvest of souls to the kingdom of God.

-Jesus told His next story, the Parable of the Wheat and the Tares, to reveal an additional complication to kingdom living – while on this earth, all believers will be surrounded by evil and the temptation to sin against God.
-The harvest will always be under attack by an enemy.
+Jesus next told the story of the Parable of the Wheat and the Tares.
+This one reveals an additional complication to kingdom living beyond just receiving it – while on this earth, all believers will be surrounded by evil and the temptation to sin and turn against God.
+His growing harvest field will always be under attack by the enemy.

-A tare is basically a weed which looks just like wheat when starting out but becomes quite harmful to the wheat as it grows.
+A tare is basically a weed which looks just like wheat when starting out, but becomes quite harmful to the wheat as it grows.
 It is a sort of agricultural “wolf in sheep’s clothing”.
-Most of the crowd Jesus was addressing knew all about tares and their negative impact on the wheat harvest.
+Most of the crowd Jesus was addressing knew all about tares and their negative impact on the wheat harvest, and were listening as He continued teaching:

-Jesus later explained to His disciples that the wheat are believers that sprout up from the seed of the word to become a part of His eternal kingdom.
-The tares are evil-hearted ones “sown” by the devil to tempt away, offend and harm the believers through lawless acts.
-They will be separated out of the kingdom by God’s angels, but not until the end of the age.
-In the meantime, they will be given every opportunity to turn away from their harmful ways and to become a part of the wheat harvest.
+Jesus later explained the meaning of this parable to His disciples.
+The wheat stalks are believers that sprout up from the seed of the word to become a part of His eternal kingdom.
+The tares are evil-hearted opponents, “sown” by the devil, to tempt away, offend, and harm the believers through lawless acts.
+These will eventually be separated out of the kingdom by God’s angels, but not until the end of the age.
+In the meantime, they will be given every opportunity to turn away from their harmful ways and to join the wheat harvest.

-I have seen many, many examples of people who lived a life of harming others only to be called away from that life and given a new and loving heart by God.
-One prison I volunteered in even opened up a seminary where men of newfound faith have become prison chaplains to scatter the seed of God’s word in other prisons throughout their state.
-Their conversions are authentic, as testified by their fruits.
+I have seen many, many examples of people who started out living a life of harm to others, only to be called away from that life and given a new and loving heart by God.
+One prison I volunteered at even opened up a seminary where inmates with newfound faith have become prison chaplains to scatter the seed of God’s word throughout other prisons in their state.
+These conversions are authentic, as testified to by their fruits.

-God gives all of us second, third and hundredth chances to turn away from our rebellious and stubborn lifestyles.
-But even a loving God has His limits, and we should never hesitate to take advantage of His generous and longsuffering ways when He reaches out to us to repent and turn to Him.
+God gives all of us second, third, fourth, and even hundredth chances to turn away from our rebellious and stubborn lifestyles which oppose Him and harm ourselves and others.
+But even a loving God has His limits, and we should never hesitate to take advantage of His generous offer and longsuffering ways when He reaches out to us to repent and turn to, or turn back to, Him.

-After he told me about it, I decided to latch onto it as a sort of mission statement for this blog.
-“Planting and attending to the wheat” until my days are done or until Jesus comes in His kingdom, whichever comes first.
-May the Lord bless and prosper this work and all of our works that seek to serve Him, through the power of the Holy Spirit.
+After he told me about it, I decided to latch onto it as a sort of mission statement for this series of meditations, and he approved.
+May these digital writings somehow serve to “plant and attend to the wheat” long after my days are done, until Jesus comes in His kingdom.
+And may the Lord bless and prosper all of our works that seek to serve Him and bless others, through the effective power of the Holy Spirit.

 Reflection